Fibromyalgia Treatment | LYRICA® (pregabalin) CV Safety Info

 Talk to your doctor before making changes to your exercise routine.

 For many with fibromyalgia, prescription medicine is an important part of treatment.
-Learn how LYRICA can help relieve fibromyalgia pain on the next page.
+Learn about being more active with Fibromyalgia on the next page.

 IMPORTANT SAFETY INFORMATION & INDICATIONS